codeforamerica/recordtrac/README.md

 public-records
 ==============
-This is a portal to display public record requests to the community and the city.
+This is a portal to display public record requests to the community and the City of Oakland.

 Setup: